titomitto/clean-todo/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for considering contributing to Clean Todo!
-We welcome and appreciate your contributions.
+I appreciate your contributions.

 ## Code of Conduct